 The Individual Performance Factor for the CEO was based on the achievement of Quarterly CEO SMART Goals; and for our other NEOs, it was based on the achievement of Quarterly Individual Goals (together with the Quarterly CEO SMART Goals, the "Quarterly Goals").
-As noted above, the Quarterly CEO SMART Goals were approved by the Board in January 2022.
+As noted above, the Quarterly CEO SMART Goals were approved by the Board in January 2023.
 The Quarterly Individual Goals for our NEOs (other than the CEO) were approved by the CEO at the beginning of each quarter, and were SMART goals, forward looking, and were not altered during the quarter.

 The Individual Performance Factor for a quarter could be between 0 and 1.2 and was determined by taking the actual score for achievement of the Quarterly Goals, including 20 points for stretch goals, and dividing by 100.
 The line-item goals in the Quarterly Goals were either binary (meaning achieved or not) or based upon specific targets defined for 100% achievement and 0% achievement ("Scaled Goals").
 For binary goals, all points for the goal were earned if the goal was achieved; all points were lost if the goal was not achieved.
 For the Scaled Goals, if the 100% target was achieved, all points assigned to that goal were earned, and if less than the 100% target was achieved, linear interpolation between the two targets would determine the actual number of points earned.
-After the end of each quarter, the Compensation Committee approved the Individual Performance Factor based on the scores for the CEO Quarterly SMART Goals, in the case of the CEO, and the Quarterly Individual Goals, in the case of the other NEOs.
+After the end of each quarter, the Compensation Committee approved the Individual Performance Factor for the CEO based on the scores for the CEO Quarterly SMART Goals, and for the other NEOs, based on the scores for the Quarterly Individual Goals.